Worship at Grace

 Why do you have more than one worship book?

-In each pew, you'll find a book rack with two books: The Book of Common Prayer and the 1982 Hymnal.
+In each pew, you'll find a book rack with two books: The Book of Common Prayer and The Hymnal 1982.
 The BCP has a cross on the cover and the Hymnal has a plain cover.
-If it’s spoken, it’s in the Book of Common Prayer; if it’s sung, it’s in the Hymnal.
+If it’s spoken, it’s in the Book of Common Prayer; if it’s sung, it’s in The Hymnal.
 Fitting it all in one book makes the books large and unwieldy - so we have two.

 Worship in the Episcopal Church is structured according to the forms found in the Book of Common Prayer.
 But don't think “structured” means “stuffy!”
 The forms in the Book of Common Prayer (which is sometimes referred to as the “BCP”) provide a framework for our worship which helps everyone participate.